Can merchants tell I'm using a virtual card?

 When you make a payment, your card's Bank Identification Number (BIN — the first six to eight digits of your card), indicates the card network (Visa), issuing country, and card type (for example, credit, debit, or prepaid).
 "Virtual" is not a card type and there is no flag in the transaction data that tells a merchant whether a card is virtual or physical, or that it was issued by Halocard specifically.

 That said, some merchants apply their own rules based on card type or risk signals (such as prepaid cards, issuer region, or verification results).
 In these cases, a transaction may be declined even though the card itself is valid.
+For example, a merchant might decline prepaid cards to reduce abuse.
 This is due to the merchant’s payment rules, not because the card is virtual.
+This is why Halocards are virtual credit cards, designed to give you the highest acceptance rate that in on par with any traditional Visa credit card.

-Updated on: 27/02/2026
+Updated on: 03/05/2026